jaffarkeikei/MartianRobotSociety/README.md

 client_code.py: A layer of code that is between the user interface and the "back end" defined in society_hierarchy.py.
 It uses the code you will be writing in society_hierarchy.py to make the UI work.
 You may look through this file to see example usage of the methods and functions you will implement.
 Do not modify this file.

-In addition, we are providing:

 citizens.csv: A sample file describing a robot society hierarchy.
-You can use it to create a society for testing by: (a) uncommenting the soc = create_from_file_demo() line at the end of society_hierarchy.py, or (b) using the "Load society from file" button in the UI and choosing this file.

-a2_starter_tests.py: Some basic tests cases that you should add to in order to test your own code.
+a2_starter_tests.py: Some basic tests cases to test your own code.

 Problem description

-The code you'll be working on for this assignment, in file society_hierarchy.py, consists of three main classes:
+The code consists of three main classes:

 Citizen: A class representing a citizen in a Martian Robot Society.
 Society: A class representing the entire Martian Robot Society.
 DistrictLeader: A class representing a district leader, a special type of citizen.
-Please read through the following sections carefully to understand what is required for this program.
-Afterwards, we'll provide a breakdown of the tasks.

 Citizen class
 As mentioned before, each node of the Martian Robot Society tree represents a citizen of this society.
 Each citizen will have its own set of characteristics:their citizen ID number, manufacturer (the name of which company manufactured this particular robot), model year, job, and their rating (kind of like a credit score; basically a measure of how good of a citizen they are, represented as an integer from 0 to 100).

 Each citizen may have one superior and any number of subordinates.
 For example, consider the following tree of citizens (attributes are labelled by name only for the root Citizen, to avoid clutter):

-Diagram of a simple hierarchy

 Notice that ID numbers are unique to citizens: the numbers used don't matter, but they will always be positive integers and there cannot be any duplicates within the hierarchy.